-(1) Independent media services play a unique role in the internal market.
-They represent a fast-changing and economically important sector and at the same time provide access to a plurality of views and reliable sources of information to citizens and businesses alike, thereby fulfilling the general interest function of 'public watchdog'.
+Independent media services play a unique role in the internal market.
+They represent a fastchanging and economically important sector and at the same time provide access to a plurality of views and reliable sources of information to citizens and businesses alike, thereby fulfilling the general interest function of 'public watchdog' and constituting an indispensable factor in the process of the formation of public opinion.
 Media services are increasingly available online and across borders while they are not subject to the same rules and the same level of protection in different Member States.
 While some matters related to the audiovisual media sector have been harmonised at the Union level through Directive 2010/13/EU of the European Parliament and of the Council1, the scope and matters covered by that Directive are limited.
 Moreover, the radio or press sectors are not covered by that Directive, despite their increasing cross-border relevance in the internal market.